aboutill/nano-eptk/README.md

-# nano-eptk: Electrical Properties ToolKit (EPTK)
+# nano-eptk: Electrical properties tomography ToolKit (EPTK)
-This package provides the processing pipelines, EPT reconstruction algorithms and statistical analysis notebooks used for investigating electrical conductivity and its relationship with brain development in neonates.
+This package provides the processing pipelines, Electrical Properties Tomography (EPT) reconstruction algorithms and statistical analysis notebooks used for investigating electrical conductivity and its relationship with brain development in neonates.
 It contains tabulated data of all extracted EP measurements (conductivity $\sigma$ and permittivity $\epsilon_r$), along with relevant covariates for each study cohort (neonates, infants and children).
 Additionally, it includes the week-by-week neonatal brain conductivity template, phantom data, and raw scans from a single neonatal subject.

 nano-eptk package by Arnaud Boutillon (arnaud.boutillon@kcl.ac.uk)